idsc-frazzoli/retina/doc/gokart_software_setup.md

 Confirm: all 4 fields in the Introspection window are gray and display "...PutFallback"

 activate 2 modules by enabling the toggle-buttons:
-* Local View Lcm
 * Davis Detail

 Confirm: sensors are running without delay by moving something in front of the sensors

-stop the 2 modules "Local View Lcm" and "Davis Detail" by disabling the toggle-buttons
+stop the module "Davis Detail" by disabling the toggle-buttons

 ### in the tab "fuse"